wbamberg/securecontext-checker/secure-context-analysis.md

 ### Events

 MDN treats events as members of interfaces.
 So, for instance, MDN has a page for the [`devicemotion`](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicemotion_event) event on `Window`, which is marked as secure.
 WebIDL doesn't list events in this way though.
-However, it does list `on-*` event hander attributes, so dealt with this by looking for event handler attributes like the [`ondevicemotion`](https://w3c.github.io/deviceorientation/#ref-for-dom-window-ondevicemotion) attribute, and mangling the name to match the MDN slug.
+However, it does list `on-*` event hander attributes, so I have dealt with this by looking for event handler attributes like the [`ondevicemotion`](https://w3c.github.io/deviceorientation/#ref-for-dom-window-ondevicemotion) attribute, and mangling the name to match the MDN slug.
 This seems to work pretty well.

 ### Nonstandard features